 To clean cast iron cookware from stubborn contamination from cooking, you can use a regular dish scraper - nylon or steel.
-To remove rust before the restoration procedure, the coating can be cleaned with a special metal brush or scraper.
+The coating can be cleaned with a special metal brush or scraper to remove rust before the restoration procedure.

 - Is cast iron dishwasher safe?